Trump officials brief Hill staff on Saudi reactors, enrichment a worry

 Winning a bid would be a big step for Westinghouse.
 It went into Chapter 11 bankruptcy this year and abandoned plans to build two advanced AP1000 reactors in the United States.

-State Department and Energy Department officials did not immediately comment on the briefing.

-(This story corrects first and third paragraph to show congressional staff, not senators, were briefed)

-Reporting by Timothy Gardner; Editing by Andrew Hay and James Dalgleish
+Reporting by Timothy Gardner; Editing by James Dalgleish and Andrew Hay